The Color of Water: Synopsis

-In Harlem, Ruth met Dennis, a black man to whom she was immediately attracted.
+In Harlem, Ruth met Dennis, to whom she was immediately attracted.
 She married him, converted to Christianity, and became very involved with church activities.
-The couple experienced a certain degree of prejudice as a result of their interracial marriage.
-However, Ruth recalls these years of her life as her happiest ones.
+While the couple experienced a certain degree of prejudice as a result of their interracial marriage, Ruth recalls these years of her life as her happiest ones.
 Dennis and Ruth opened the New Brown Memorial Church together in memory of Reverend Brown, their favorite preacher.
 They had several children, and eventually moved to accommodate their growing family.
-When Ruth became pregnant with Dennis's eighth child, James, Dennis fell ill with lung cancer, and died before James was born.
+When Ruth was pregnant with Dennis' eighth child, James, Dennis fell ill with lung cancer, and died before their child was born.
 Ruth mourned his death deeply and became desperate to find a means to support herself and her eight children.
-She approached her relatives for assistance, but they refused to have any sort of contact with her.
+She approached her relatives for assistance, but they refused to have any contact with her.
 Ruth met her second husband, Hunter Jordan, soon after.
 They married and eventually had four children together.

 James weaves his own life story into his mother's story.
 Ruth's philosophies on race, religion, and work influence him greatly.
-Ruth always sent her children to the best schools, no matter the commute, to ensure they received the finest possible educations.
+She always sent her children to the best schools, no matter the commute, to ensure they received the finest possible educations.
 She demanded respect and hard work from her children, and always treated them tenderly.
 She had an unwavering faith in God and strong moral convictions.
 To Ruth, issues of race and identity took secondary importance to moral beliefs.

 Ruth died at her home in Ewing, New Jersey, on January 9, 2010.